Moving Image & sound, 9’00” / 2020

 On the other side of the screen is the looming reality of ecological collapse, whose colours are also blue and green.
 Why are blue and green the colours of choice for making things disappear in the virtual world, and the colours of the habitats – oceans and forests — that are most at risk of disappearance or degradation in the manifest, material world.
 I couldn’t help but want to dive into this weird connection.

-Inspired by ancient land rituals, where costumes were created from leaves, grasses or skins, as forms of camouflage, I achieved this effect of camouflage by reversing the function of ‘green screen’.
-This time, it’s the human that disappears from the scene and the background, its movements and rhythms is allowed to appear, and come into focus.
+Inspired by ancient land rituals where costumes were created from leaves, grasses or skins, as forms of camouflage, here the camouflage effect is achieved by reversing the function of ‘green screen’.
+This time, it’s the human that disappears from the scene and the ‘background’ is allowed to appear, and come into focus.

 “The tyranny of the photographic lens, cursed by the promise of its indexical relation to reality, has given way to hyperreal representations—not of space as it is, but of space as we can make it—for better or worse.
 There is no need for expensive renderings; a simple green screen collage yields impossible cubist perspectives and implausible concatenations of times and spaces alike.”